inkdropapp/docs-old/pages/faq.md

 No. You can only sync your data with a server compatible with CouchDB.

+We’re delivering stable smooth experience to our users.
+That’s why we don’t want to defocus on support of different platforms.

 ## I don’t trust anyone with my note.
 Can I run Inkdrop server myself?

 Yes!
 See the [documentation](/manual/synchronizing-in-the-cloud) for full instructions on setting up the sync server on your local machine.
+Or you can simply use it in offline by setting from preferences.

 ## How can I delete my account?